bluenviron/gortsplib/README.md

 * Client
   * Query servers about available streams
   * Read
-    * Read streams from servers with UDP, TCP or TLS/RTSPS
+    * Read streams from servers with UDP, UDP-multicast, TCP or TLS/RTSPS
     * Switch protocol automatically (switch to TCP in case of server error or UDP timeout)
     * Read only selected tracks of a stream
     * Pause or seek without disconnecting from the server